-5.1 Managing implementation
+Managing implementation

 Swiss Health Foreign Policy 2019-2024 defines the strategic emphasis of Switzerland's engagement in international health issues.
-The Federal Council receives reports on implementation status, as well as the extent to which Swiss Health Foreign Policy targets have been attained, at the halfway point after the first three years of the policy period and at its end.
+The Federal Council receives reports on implementation status, as well as end.

+the extent to which Swiss Health Foreign Policy targets have been attained, at the halfway point after the first three years of the policy period and at its

-5.2 Cooperation with international actors
+Cooperation with international actors

-Cooperation with international actors is crucial to Switzerland's work in the action areas defined in the Swiss Health Foreign Policy.
-For example, Switzerland works within international organisations to issue health-related guidelines and standards and is also involved in the global dialogue on major health-related challenges.
+Cooperation with international actors is crucial to zerland works within international organisations to issue health-related guidelines and standards and is also involved in the global dialogue on major health-related challenges.